The tenzir-test harness discovers and runs

 a reference for concepts, configuration, and CLI details.
 For step-by-step

-walkthroughs, see the guides for writing tests,
+walkthroughs, see the guides for running tests,

 creating fixtures, and